 My plan was to move back to North Yorkshire to be nearer family.
 However, apart from some school friends, I didn’t have any contacts so it’s all been built up through networking and meeting new people.
 Being part of the Hiscox Business Club has been ideal because you are in a permanent networking environment while doing your work.
 So you can have those five minute conversations over coffee or people drift by and say ‘can you help with this?’

 At the start I tried to go to at least one networking event a week.
-The Local Enterprise Partnership’s pop-up business cafes were very good.
-The Scarborough and District Women in Rural Enterprise group has been pivotal because they know so many people and are so encouraging.
+The Local Enterprise Partnership (external link)’s pop-up business cafes were very good.
+The Scarborough and District Women in Rural Enterprise (external link) group has been pivotal because they know so many people and are so encouraging.
 I’ve also attended events at Business Ladies Around Harrogate.
 Their talk/lunch format means you get to meet other small business owners and learn more about issues like email marketing or pricing.

 What are your networking tips?

 It can be daunting walking into a room by yourself.
 Luckily after being a member of a Lake District walking group, where I walked for hours with people I didn’t know, small talk now holds no terror.

 My networking tips include not approaching anyone until they’ve got their drink in their hand and then I just go up and say “Hi I’m Helen.”
 I’ll ask them if they’ve come far, or compliment them if they’re wearing a bright colour.
 It’s a good idea to wear something distinctive to stand out against the people wearing black.
 My wardrobe is now full of botanical prints and greens as a subtle nod to being ‘The Ink Gardener’.

 It’s really important to be yourself.
 Some people get too formal and put on a ‘business-like’ act.
 However part of the fun of being self-employed is that you can be an individual.
 I remember someone also saying that you shouldn’t give your business card to someone unless they ask for it.